gluru/Kare-Dev/index.md

 # Dialpad - developers documentation

 Welcome to the Dialpad developers knowledgebase.
-Here you will find instructions on how to use Kare's APIs and SDKs in order to customise your experience.
+Here you will find instructions on how to use Dialpads APIs and SDKs in order to customise your experience.

-# Javascript SDK, Widget and Website integration
+# Javascript SDK, Widget and Website integration (DSS)

 The simplest way to integrate the Widget with your website is by using the [Javascript SDK](./javascript-sdk).
 The JS-SDK documentation explains how to